"Timeless Reflection" (detail) by Judith Clendenning

 We are the Watershed is a collective of environmental, arts, and Indigenous-led organizations working toward re-connecting humans with nature, to revitalizing the health of nature, waterways, estuaries, and the Bay in Peskotomuhkatikuk.

-We are also seeking submissions of physical works for an exhibition that will be on display at EAC from May 1 to 15.
+We are currently seeking submissions of physical works for an exhibition that will be on display at EAC from May 1 to 15; the drop off day is Saturday, April 25 between 11 am and 1 pm.
 Artists under 18 will keep 100% of the proceeds; artists over 18 will keep 70%.

-Join us in ceremony as we honour Mother Nature, mourn losses, and celebrate collective efforts to restore the health of our Watershed.
+Join us in ceremony as we honor Mother Nature, mourn losses, and celebrate collective efforts to restore the health of our Watershed.

 What is We Are the Watershed?